-In my post creating your haven of safety I discussed the four types of boundaries and how they operate.
-They are:
+In my article, Creating Your Haven of Safety I discussed the four types of boundaries and how they operate.

 Boundaries serve two primary functions: